Adityacheeze/DevConnect-frontend/README.md

 - No API calls when user is already Login and pages are switched without reload
 - Build switch to profile and home page feature
 - Built Logout feature
+- Build feedSlice and feedReducer
+- Add feedSlice to the store
+- Build feed feature

 ### Routing
 - In App.jsx :